 State College Pardon of Pennsylvania Conviction Lawyer

-Also, a pardon generally allows for the restoration of rights or privileges that may have been suspended based upon the conviction.
-For example, convictions of some DUI offenses and domestic violence misdemeanor offenses prohibit a person from possessing a firearm.
-A Pennsylvania pardon would generally restore a person’s right to possess a firearm.
+Also, a pardon generally allows for the restoration of rights or privileges that may have been taken as a result of the convictions.
+For example, convictions of felony offenses, some DUI offenses, and misdemeanor domestic violence crimes prohibit a person from possessing a firearm under both state and Federal laws.
+By having such convictions set aside because of a pardon, the person can restore their constitutional right to possess a firearm.

 The Pardon Process in Pennsylvania

 The pardon process starts by submitting an application.
 A hearing is held before the Board of Pardons Pardons, the members of the board question the applicant, and the Board then either recommends or does not recommend that the person receive a pardon.
 The Board considers various factors in determining whether a pardon should be granted or denied.
 Two primary factors are time and whether or not the person got into trouble again.
 While a person can request a pardon at any point, meaning they can seek a pardon immediately after sentencing, but the Board is not going to grant such a request.
 The more severe the charge or more severe the incident, the more time that is generally required before the Board will legitimately consider a pardon request.
 The Board wants to see that there has been a period of time in which the person has been reformed and is no longer breaking the law.
 Many lawyers believe that the wait time should be close to 10 years before submitting a pardon application, but that time can based upon the facts and circumstances in a case.
 There is no clear cut rule.
 The Board considers whether or not to recommend the pardon, informs the governor of their opinion, and the ultimate decision is actually made by the governor.
 From submission of the application until receiving a decision, it is often 3 years, so a long and slow process.